Peter’s solutions: week 108 — 12 April 2021

 Analysis

 I presume that what is required is the hexadecimal number which is generated if I print a reference, for example say \$x.
-That prints, for example SCALAR(0x1278260), and one could reasonably assume that the hex value printed is an offset (in bytes) from some datum to the place where $x is currenly stored.
+That prints, for example SCALAR(0x1278260), and one could reasonably assume that the hex value printed is the offset (in bytes) from some datum to the place where the value of $x is currently stored.

-The datum is almost certainly not byte 0 of the computer's memory, so the address printed is not an absolute address.
+The datum is probably not byte 0 of the computer's physical memory, so the address printed may not be an absolute address.
 Linux has a - rather opaque - memory management layer that will have allocated one or more blocks of memory to me, and within that, my instance of Perl has a subset of that, and Perl itself will have a block of memory allocated to variables.
-The address printed could be relative to the start of any of these.
+The address printed might be relative to the start of any of these.

 Script